TheGreengo/startup/README.md

 # Notes:
 - use &#; to include unicode characters in html.
 - From Simon project: make sure the Caddyfiles are configured for each url that is going to be used (i.e. including simon.getorganized, not just getorganized) otherwise the webpage won't load
-- From Simon project: use '''<hr />''' at the end of a section in order to get a line dividing topical sections
+- From Simon project: use \<hr \/> at the end of a section in order to get a line dividing topical sections